Systemic service design reinventing work for smarter services

 New Person centred purpose

-It drives me to focus on what matters, and to only do those things that I need to.
+It drives me to focus on what matters, and to only do those value activities that I need to.

 As we were examining the service from a citizen perspective, the relationship we have with them changed...

-Relationship with citizens moves from; engage with us, to engage with you.
+Relationship with people moves from; engage with us (on our terms), to engage with you (what suits you).

-Power moves from; power over, to power with.
+Power moves from; power over others, to power with.

-Two fundamental changes to the way that we perceive how our service interacts with citizens.
-We began to understand what putting the citizen in the centre of the design really was about.
+These are two fundamental changes to the way that we perceive how our service interacts with people.
+We began to understand what putting the person in the centre of the design really was about.

-A case study, as presented to the senior leaders
+Len, a case study as presented to the senior leaders

 The power of story-telling, to describe a complex situation.
-If you want to experience what this is actually like to be taken through a case study by the team, and you have about 16 minutes, you can experience it below, Eleisha talking about Len.
-Senior managers were in the audience.
+If you want to experience what this is actually like to be taken through a strength based prototype by the team, and you have about 16 minutes, you can experience it below, Eleisha talking about Len.
+Senior managers of the ICS were in the audience.

 As an example, this is what we found about one of the people, Anne